Alfred E. Neuman: Politics

 The August 1971 cover of National Lampoon features a Frank Kelly Freas illustration that merges the features of William Calley Jr. with those of Alfred E. Neuman.
 The words "What, My Lai?" appear beneath the illustration.

 During the presidency of George W. Bush, Neuman's features were frequently merged with those of Bush by editorial cartoonists such as Mike Luckovich and Tom Tomorrow.
 The image has also appeared on magazine covers, notably The Nation.
 A large Bush/Neuman poster was part of the Washington protests that accompanied Bush's 2001 inauguration.
 The alleged resemblance between the two has been noted more than once by Hillary Clinton.
 On April 11, 2005, speaking to reporters, she said "We're in a very dangerous fiscal situation, and this administration is Alfred E. Neuman—what, me worry?"
 On July 10, 2005, speaking at the Aspen Institute's Ideas Festival, she said, "I sometimes feel that Alfred E. Neuman is in charge in Washington," referring again to Bush's purported "What, me worry?" attitude.

 At the October 2008 Alfred E. Smith Memorial Foundation Dinner, then-presidential candidate Barack Obama joked, "It's often been said that I share the politics of Alfred E. Smith.
 And the ears of Alfred E. Neuman."

 Neuman also appeared as himself in a political cartoon after Newsweek had been criticized for using computer graphics to retouch the teeth of Bobbi McCaughey.
 The cartoon was rendered as a split-screen comparison, in which Neuman was featured on the cover of Mad with his usual gap-toothed grin, then featured on the cover of Newsweek, but with a perfect smile.

 During an interview on May 10, 2019, President Donald Trump said "Alfred E. Neuman cannot become president of the United States", in reference to presidential candidate Pete Buttigieg.
 After Buttigieg said he did not know who Neuman was, Mad subsequently referenced Pete Buttigieg on social media.

 Neuman's features have also been compared to others in the public eye, including Charles III, Rick Astley, Ted Koppel, Oliver North, and David Letterman.
 German weekly Der Spiegel merged Neuman's likeness with that of then-candidate for British Conservative Party leadership Boris Johnson for their July 20, 2019, issue.

+After Ken Paxton won the Republican Nomination for Texas in the 2026 United States Senate Election in Texas, President Donald Trump repeatedly compared Democratic nominee James Talarico to Neuman.